 Prior Learning Assessment Policy

-- Chattanooga State Community College recognizes the college level learning students acquire outside of formal education.
-Our institution developed the following policy to ensure practices are consistent with academic integrity and responsive to non-traditional learners.
+- Chattanooga State Community College recognizes the college-level learning students acquire outside of formal education.
+Chattanooga developed the following policy to ensure practices are consistent with academic integrity and responsive to non-traditional learners.
 This learning may be derived from various life and work experiences and the term prior learning assessment refers to all of the processes the institution uses to review and evaluate evidence of learning and to award academic credit as indicated by academic and administrative standards.
 Adherence to this policy is also intended to support transparent transfer of prior learning assessment credit among institutions of higher education.

-- Requirements for PLA credit to be awarded: Academic credit will be awarded only:
+- Eligibility - Academic credit will be awarded only:

 - For students who have been admitted to Chattanooga State Community College who are in good academic standing.